 Meet the Expert

-Ultimately, your flowers should reflect your style, first and foremost.
+Ultimately, remember that your flowers should reflect your style, so it doesn't matter if something is trendy or not if you love it.
 “I say the rules don’t matter when it comes to what you want for your wedding, so long as everything is done intentionally and purposefully,” encourages Strong.
 “Your refined, glam, boho, or romantic wedding can have a cascade, so long as your floral designer is giving you what you want while anchoring it to the aesthetics of the day.”